nhu92/Mixed-DNA-Project/INeedToRunHybPiper.md

 # Wish I could rerun the HybPiper!
-This is a note-style markdown for documenting steps for a rerun of HybPiper on Mixed DNA samples
+This is a diary-style markdown for documenting steps for a rerun of HybPiper on Mixed DNA samples

+---

 1. Delete conda, re-install conda
 I had to delete conda in the HPCC of TTU since it became super slow for the past couple of years.
 Now I am graduated and temporarily free from worrying about reproducing my old analysis (I hope) (And I am working on documenting those pipelines, slowly.
 See [HomologousAnnotationPipeline](https://github.com/gudusanjiao/HomologousAnnotationPipeline)).
 As suggested on Anaconda website, there are two ways to uninstall conda from remote computer clusters - the full uninstall and the 'nearly' full uninstall.
 The full uninstall is automatically operated by conda but it requires a functional conda (which I don't have and that's why I want to reinstall right?).
 Thus, I did a manual uninstall, which is basically just deleting everything from conda directories and wiping out most of the traces from user files.